 Why discovery matters

-These numbers provide a good overview of how your content is performing from week to week, in terms of how many people it’s reaching and how many views it’s receiving.
-For example, in the screenshot above, you can see that reach increased from the previous week by 983 and that impressions increased by +54,346.
-This indicates that the current week’s Instagram posts are performing better than the previous week’s posts.
+These numbers provide a good overview of how your content is performing, in terms of how many people it’s reaching and how many views it’s receiving.
+For example, in the screenshot above, you can see that reach decreased from the previous week.

-You can use this data to try to determine what may have prompted the change in impressions from week to week.
-Perhaps you launched a new product that your audience was excited about, or maybe you hosted a giveaway that enticed users to share in order to increase their chances of winning.
-Identifying what’s working or not working for your audience will allow you to improve future strategy.
+You can use this data to try to discern what may have prompted the change in impressions.
+Perhaps you launched a new product that week, or maybe you hosted a giveaway that enticed users to share a post to increase their odds of winning.
+Identifying what’s working—or not working—for your audience empowers you to improve your strategy.

 The tab to the right of “Activity” provides information about your account’s audience and includes the following information about the users who follow your account: